Best Tour Routes: The North is the Place to Ride

-No matter what anyone says, the North is the place to be if you wish to take a motorbike tour in Vietnam.
+No matter what anyone says, the North has the best tour routes in Vietnam.
 Everyone can take part as there are routes for all levels and you can mix and match these routes and see the places you want to see as well as drive on the type of road that you want to.

 There are the well-worn routes that have everything you need and there are newer areas for the more adventurous travel.
-Places like Ha Giang, which was very hard to tour until only a few years ago which have opened up beyond belief.
-Some would say a little too much.
+Places like Ha Giang, which was very hard to tour until only a few years ago, have opened up beyond belief.
+Some would say it is a little too much, too soon.
+Now, with the help of Google Maps and Earth people are finding a lot of new routes and are able to keep ahead of the ever encroaching concrete and tarmac roads.
 However, there are still places off the beaten track that the adventurous can find, with or without a guide.
 So, whatever your skill level and tolerance for hardship, there is something for you.

-If you do choose to self-guide then you would be well advised to print out this map.
+If you do choose to self-guide then you would be well advised to use the map below.
 At the very least, jot down the names of the daily destinations IN VIETNAMESE so that you can show this when asking for directions.
 You are also well-advised to ASK TWO OR MORE PEOPLE when asking for directions.
 This is just to be sure you don’t go the wrong way.